Humanities/Arts Exam > Humanities/Arts Notes > Psychology Class 12 > Important Questions & Answer: Variations in Psychological Attributes - 2

 • Interest: It refers to an individual's decision to engage in one or more particular activities in relation to him relative to others.

 • Personality: It refers to the strong qualities of a person that make him/her stand out from others.
-Personality assessments help explain a person's behavior and predict how they will behave in the future target, etc.
+Personality assessments help explain a person's behaviour and predict how they will behave in the future, etc.

-• Values: Refers to a person's strength and enduring beliefs about ideal behavior.
+• Values: Refers to a person's strength and enduring beliefs about ideal behaviour.
 Assessing values helps us understand a person's general values (e.g. political, religious, social or economic).

-Q15: How do psychologists characterize and define intelligence?
+Q11: How do psychologists characterise and define intelligence?

 Ans:

 For psychologists, intelligence is a key parameter that indicates individual differences.
 The characteristics of an intelligent person are sharpness of mind, quick wit, rapid learning, and the ability to understand context.
-We defined the environment as the ability to successfully discuss it.
-Gardner and Sternberg psychologists state that intelligent individuals not only adapt to their environment, but actively modify or shape it.
+Intelligent individuals not only adapt to their environment but also actively shape it.
+This view is supported by psychologists like Gardner and Sternberg, who emphasise the importance of modifying one's surroundings as a sign of intelligence.

 Ans: